rissicay/article/README.md

 The framework choice is Gin, because I wanted a router but something leaner than a full framework like beego.
 Gin seems to fit both these categories.

 The data store selected was elasticsearch.
-I would never use elasticsearch as a data store in a production system but since this a technical exam I wanted to have some fun, plus elasticsearch is cool.
+I would never use elasticsearch as the only data store in a production system but since this a technical exam I wanted to have some fun, plus elasticsearch is cool.
 For these endpoints, elasticsearch offers no benefits over a SQL data store.